 Of course, we will present our thoughts to you for discussion and take guidance from you on the business factors in which you are an expert.
 But we are experts in SEO and online marketing - let us take that headache away from you!

-If you’re interested in letting us take over the burden of maintaining your site, improving its SEO and proactively analysing the most effective next-steps for growing your revenue, head over to the apply page and fill in our questionnaire to introduce us to your business.
+If you're interested in letting us take over the burden of maintaining your site, improving its SEO and proactively analysing the most effective next-steps for growing your revenue, head over to the contact page and introduce yourself.

-If you’re not quite ready to take that first step, enter your details in the form below to sign up for our short email course packed with free tips on getting the most out of your WooCommerce store.
+If you're not quite ready to take that first step, why not sign up for our short email course packed with free tips on getting the most out of your eCommerce store.

 Let us know what you think